 - Tree Ring Pour: paint is layered in a cup similar to the dirty pour technique, and then poured on the canvas in repetitive tight, controlled circles to form a ring pattern.

-Acrylic Pouring Supplies
+Paint Pouring Supplies

-Supplies for acrylic pouring will vary in price depending on the quality that you purchase.
+Supplies for paint pouring will vary in price depending on the quality that you purchase.
 When you’re first starting out, it’s recommended that you use craft acrylics which are significantly less expensive than professional level artist acrylics; that way, you can feel free to experiment without the stress of “wasting” expensive materials should you not like the result.
-If you’re interested in a more comprehensive overview of supplies, check out our acrylic pouring supplies guide.
+If you’re interested in a more comprehensive overview of supplies, check out our paint pouring supplies guide.